spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 is working [fn3]_.
 In this case, skip ahead to section `Integration of Intel tools installed external to Spack`_.

 If you plan to use Spack to install licensed products for you (`route 2`_ above), the Intel product installer that Spack will run underneath must have access to a license.
-Provide it by one of the means given in the following sections.
+Provide it by one of the means sketched out in the following sections.
 For authoritative information on Intel licensing, see:

 * https://software.intel.com/en-us/faq/licensing
 * https://software.intel.com/en-us/articles/how-do-i-manage-my-licenses

+.. _`Pointing to a license server`:

 """"""""""""""""""""""""""""""
 Pointing to a license server
 """"""""""""""""""""""""""""""

 Installing and configuring a license server is outside the scope of Spack.
+We assume that:

+* Your system administrator has a license server running.
+* The license server offers valid licenses for the Intel packages of interest.
+* You can access these licenses under the user id running Spack.

-We assume your system administrator has a license server running and has installed network licenses for Intel packages.
-To obtain a license from the server for installation or temporary use, a process known as "checking out a license", a client application needs to know the host name and port number of one or more license servers [fn4]_.
+Be aware of the difference between (a) installing and configuring a license server, and (b) installing and configuring client software that is to use the server's so-called floating licenses.
+We are concerned here with (b) only.
+The process of obtaining a license from a server for temporary use is called "checking out a license".
+For that, a client application such as the Intel package installer or a compiler needs to know the host name and port number of one or more license servers that it may query [fn4]_.

-There are three methods to `configure clients to use a network license
+Follow one of three methods to `point client software to a floating license server
 <https://software.intel.com/en-us/articles/licensing-setting-up-the-client-floating-license>`_.
-Ideally, your license administrator will already have implemented one.
-Look for the environment variable ``INTEL_LICENSE_FILE`` or for files ``/opt/intel/licenses/*.lic`` that contain::
+Ideally, your license administrator will already have implemented one that can be used unchanged in Spack: Look for the environment variable ``INTEL_LICENSE_FILE`` or for files ``/opt/intel/licenses/*.lic`` that contain::

   SERVER  hostname  hostid_or_ANY  portnum